phantomaton-ai/necronomicon/README.md

 # Necronomicon

-Necronomicon is a project that provides a collection of executable commands.
+Necronomicon provides a collections of executable commands.
 It allows you to define a set of commands that can be seamlessly embedded and executed within text-based documents.
 This can be particularly useful for building more powerful chatbots and text processing applications powered by large language models (LLMs).

 ## Usage